 SUSTAINABLE ART, IMPACTFUL COMMUNITY.

 Since its development in the 60s, the internet has come a long way.
 It launched the world into a new age and continues to do so, transforming many things, but mainly the way humans communicate.
 It has made it easier to talk to whomever, wherever, and at any time.
 Observation of one another transpires, yet a screen shields the direct interaction.
-Artificial methods facilitate communication, obscuring the sound of the other's voice, the sight of their face, and the sensation of their touch.
+Artificial methods facilitate communication by obscuring the sound of the other's voice, the sight of their face, and the sensation of their touch.

 The internet has come a long way, and the further it advances, the more it will undoubtedly distance people from a sense of humanity, causing alienation.
 The very nature of the internet is, at its core, a solitary activity.
 Phones weren't made for an extra pair of hands; computers aren't designed with two keyboards.
 Humans are alone and anxious, desperately trying to connect, now more than ever.